 - controlling or coercive behaviour

-- economic abuse, effecting the ability to acquire, use or maintain money
+- economic abuse, affecting the ability to acquire, use, or maintain money

 - psychological, emotional or other abuse.